JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 `List` vs `Array`
  * Adding an element to the front (extending list) is constant time for list, O(n) for array
+   - array needs to be copied to get more memory
    - different lists can share tail due to referential transparency
- * But, instead of adding to array you are usually updating in-place which is constant
- * Updating one element of a list is worst-case O(n) - re-build whole list
+ * Update of one element in an array is O(1); updating one element of a list is worst-case O(n) - re-build whole list
  * Random access of nth element: O(n) list, O(1) array.
- * If you want fast random access to a "list" that is not growing / shrinking / changing, can use an `array`.
+ * If you want fast random access to a "list" that is not growing / shrinking / changing, can in fact use an `array`.

 `Map` vs `Hashtbl`
- * `Map` is implemented like the `dict` of the homework, but avoids the worst case of an unbalanced tree (on average the `dict` should be good but it could build a long thin tree in worst case)
+ * `Map` is implemented like the `dict` of the homework, but the tree is rebalanced always
- * O(log n) time for `Map` to look up, add, or change an entry
+ * O(log n) worst case time for `Map` to look up, add, or change an entry
- * O(1) for `Hashtbl` - will matter for really big data sets.
+ * "O(1) amortized" for `Hashtbl` - will only matter for really big data sets.

 `Set` vs `Hash_set`
-* See previous; again the mutable is constant and the immutable is O(log n) for common operations
+* See previous, `Set` is like `Map` and `Hash_set` is like `Hashtbl`

 * [Here is a summary of OCaml data structure complexity](https://ocaml.org/learn/tutorials/comparison_of_standard_containers.html) (for the standard OCaml library but same results as `Core` version)

 * Is functional ever any better?
 Yes!
-  - If you have many related maps, e.g. repeatedly forking off a map into two sub-versions
+  - If you have many closely related maps, e.g. repeatedly forking off a map into two sub-versions
   - Due to referential transparency the cost of copying is **zero**!!
   - Multiple Lists similarly can share common portions
   - See [Real World OCaml benchmarks (scroll down)](https://dev.realworldocaml.org/maps-and-hashtables.html) for example benchmarks of this

 ### Examples of Idiomatic FP
 <a name = "examples"></a>
-* Here are some codebases we will spend a whole class inspecting and critiqueing.
+* Here are example codebases we will spend some time inspecting and critiqueing.

-  * [dolog](https://github.com/UnixJunkie/dolog) is a very simple logging utility
-     - Shows some nice use of state, `include`, and a `Make` functor.
-  * [ocaml-cuid](https://github.com/marcoonroad/ocaml-cuid) is a utility to generate highly random string IDs for webpages etc.
-     - Lots of nice piping here
   * [Minesweeper](https://exercism.io/tracks/ocaml/exercises/minesweeper) at Exercism.io
     - [This functional implementation](https://exercism.io/tracks/ocaml/exercises/minesweeper/solutions/ace26e2f446a4a18a3b1bad83dd9487c) shows several nice OCaml patterns.
 [Here](../examples/minesweeper.ml) is the version we reviewed in class which has several variations on the original implementation.
     - Will look at an [imperative approach](https://exercism.io/tracks/ocaml/exercises/minesweeper/solutions/384efbcae59540d18f3c18615dcbb956) with a little too much imperative-think in it
     - We also made a [variation on the functional version](../examples/mine_array.ml) to be less inefficient and with a bit of cleaning up
+  * [dolog](https://github.com/UnixJunkie/dolog) is a very simple logging utility
+     - Shows some nice use of state, `include`, and a `Make` functor.
+  * [ocaml-cuid](https://github.com/marcoonroad/ocaml-cuid) is a utility to generate highly random string IDs for webpages etc.
+     - Lots of nice piping here